alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

 Things that could be moved to WAF:

+- IP denylisting[^ip-denylist]
+  - This functionality is currently unused (the dictionary that the denylist is read from is empty), but it exists in case we ever need to quickly block IP addresses (for example, during an incident).
+  - This can be moved to WAF: if the user is in the denylist, their request should be blocked and they should receive an HTTP 403.
+The CDN should not cache any client errors, including HTTP 403 responses, meaning that if a non-denylisted user subsequently makes a request, their request will succeed.
+  - Note that if a non-denylisted user makes a cacheable request (e.g. a `GET` request to the homepage), and then a denylisted user makes the same request, they will receive the cached version instead of an HTTP 403.
+This _shouldn't_ be a problem, as cacheable resources are by nature public.
+The purpose of this access control is to protect origin from attacks, rather than to restrict access to certain pages.
 - Silently ignore certain requests[^drop-requests-1][^drop-requests-2]
   - This was the outcome of an [incident report](https://docs.google.com/document/d/12DzQsDeu7zUcICy9zVporjprX4qZFIrpOOWtYYRx-nk/edit) - details cannot be provided here, as this is a public repo
 - Serving an HTTP 404 response with a hardcoded template[^autodiscover-template] if the request URL matches `/autodiscover/autodiscover.xml`[^autodiscover-matcher]